adam-p/markdown-here/NOTES.md

 > This file is a catch-all for ideas, problems, plans, and other miscellaneous notes.
 If something should instead be an issue, it should be made an issue.

+- What should the upper bound on compatible Thunderbird versions be?
+(Too low now?)
+  - Might need to push out an interim release.

 - Add options to Firefox/Thunderbird
   - Add open-on-update page as well
   - If/when we pass review